PapenfussLab/PathOS/README.md

 The simplest way to experiment with PathOS is by accessing the [cloud instance](http://115.146.87.30:8746/PathOS) set up on the Nectar research cloud.

+There are two ways to virtualise PathOS for easy deployment, Docker containers or a Virtual Machine.
+[Docker](http://www.docker.com) is the most powerful method as it allows lightweight containers to be built with minimal configuration files and then be deployed on a wide variety of operating systems such as: Lunix,MacOS,AWS,Azure and even Windows and Windows Server.
+Most PathOS deployment testing has been on Macs and Linux.
+The instructions for Docker deployment can be found [here](https://github.com/PapenfussLab/PathOS/tree/master/Dockerish-PathOS).

-To trial the system locally, a demonstration virtual machine has been implemented as an easy way to experiment with an operational PathOS instance.
+To trial the system locally as a VM, a demonstration virtual machine has been implemented as an easy way to experiment with an operational PathOS instance.
 See [here](https://github.com/PapenfussLab/PathOS/tree/master/VirtualMachine).

 If building PathOS from scratch, build artifacts (PathosCore.jar,Loader.jar and PathOS.war) can be found under the Releases tab to minimise the effort of dealing with any build dependency issues.
 This repository can be built using the pathos_deploy.sh bash script at the top level.
 This script runs on Linux or OSX but will need to be customised for local requirements and adapted for Windows environments.
 We are in the process of [Dockerising](https://www.docker.com/) the deployment to simplify this task.